MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-customer-merge.md

 h.
 The solution screen should now show the name of the table added to the unmanaged solution.
 i.
 Repeat the process by clicking Add Existing again until all the custom fields have been added to the new solution.
 j.
 Go back to the Solutions list by clicking the back arrow provided in the upper left with a tool tip that says “Back to solutions”.
-3. Export the solution as managed
+3. Export the solution as managed.
 a.
 Check the new solution created.
 b.
 Click the next button since all the customizations are existing and have been published.
 c.
 Managed is checked by default, so simply click Export to start the export process.
 d.
-Once the export process is completed, click the download button and the solution should be saved to the browser’s default download folder.
+Once the export process is completed, click **Download**.
+The solution should be saved to the browser’s default download folder.
 4. Import managed solution into the other Dataverse environment
 a.
-In the Maker portal, change the Environment drop down from step 1 to the destination Dataverse environment.
+In the Maker portal, change the Environment drop-down from step 1 to the destination Dataverse environment.

 b.
-In the Solutions list screen, click the Import button.
+In the Solutions list screen, click **Import**.
 c.
-Click the Browse button and locate the exported managed solution from step 3.
+Click **Browse**.
+Locate the exported managed solution from step 3.
 d.
-Click Next, then click Import and wait for the managed solution to be applied to the destination Dataverse environment.
+Click **Next**, then click **Import** and wait for the managed solution to be applied to the destination Dataverse environment.

 Personalizations

 In Order to move the personalizations:

-o	From Source environment, export personalization on the e.g form that has been modified.
+o	From Source environment, export personalization on the page that has been modified.

 XXXX - picture 12